RhinoCodes/ArchLive/README.md

-# ezarch
+# LiveArch
-EzArch is a custom archiso that has a DE or WM preinstalled, so you can have the archwiki open right next to your terminal.
+LiveArch is a custom archiso that has a DE or WM preinstalled, so you can have the archwiki open right next to your terminal.

 Current Iso's: